phenopackets/phenopacket-tools/docs/index.rst

 Phenopackets are designed to be both human and machine-interpretable, enabling computing operations and validation on the basis of defined relationships between diagnoses, lab measurements, and genotypic information.

-The *phenopacket-tools* library was written as a modular Java 17 library.
-It is available at https://github.com/phenopackets/phenopacket-tools.
-It has three main goals:
+*Phenopacket-tools* is an open-source Java library and command-line interface (CLI) application for working with GA4GH phenopackets.
+The library has three main goals:

 - To simplify *creating* phenopackets with Java code using streamlined builders and predefined building blocks such as units, anatomical organs, and clinical modifiers.